shaifaj-vtest/reportexample/README.md

     $ bundle exec cucumber

+## Importing results to Calliope.pro

+The .gitlab-ci.yml file has some examples how to upload files to Calliope.
+There is a plain cURL command and a shell script that does the magic for you.

 # Contributing

 If you create new utility functions and want to contribute them to the Lapis